Blazing-Blast/Cardgame/Spirit.md

 # The idea behind Celestials (name WIP)

+Note that any rules regarding card behaviour outlined here may be overwritten by the cards and phases themselves.
+This will be explicitly mentioned.

 ## Players

 There are two playable characters: `Sun` and `Moon`.
 Each charater has their own theme and with that, deck, playstyle, and turn structure.

-They also start out with $20$ health.
+They also start out with $20$ health and 5 cards in their hand.

-When this is reduced to $0$, the other player wins.
+When a player's health is reduced to $0$, the other player wins.

 ## Phases